blastframe/Frame-Jumper/README.md

 - If you later need to remove it, return to **Installed**, click the Down Arrow next to the name, and choose **Remove**.
 - For legacy 3.x add-ons that lack an `extension_manifest.json`, use **Add-ons ▸ Install from Disk…** instead.

-You are now ready to use the add-on from the **3D Viewport > Sidebar > GP Time Offset Tools** panel.

 ## How to Use

 ### Step-by-Step Guide